 - At the top of the whole Nigerian Army resides the unattainable rank of the Army Field Marshal/General of the Army.
 So far, nobody has claimed this spot, which is why General is currently the highest rank in Nigerian Army.
 Army Field Marshal has an emblem of the crossed sword and baton surrounded by two branches and with an eagle on top, all in gold and on both shoulders.

-That is it for the Nigerian Army ranks!
+That is it for the ranks in the Nigerian army for commissioned officers.

-And now you know more about the Nigerian Army ranks and symbol.
-Have you learned anything new?
+And now you know more about the Nigerian Army ranks for commissioned officers.
+Have you learned anything new about Ranks in the Nigerian army?
 Are you considering a career in the military?
 Are you already in the army?
 Let us know!
 We would appreciate your feedback.

 READ ALSO: Nigerian army ranks and their salaries